WhiteOrganization/white-template/README.md

 ## 3) How to Deploy?
 use [maven](https://spring.io/guides/gs/maven/) to compile ~~and run~~(_you can configure the auto launch of a desktop app_) the project.

-You can simply use this to (_clean, build, test and_) **`RUN`** the project with a single command:
+You can use this to (_clean, build, test and_) **`RUN`** the project with a single command:

-    mvn verify
+    mvn install

-Maven is configured to create the docker image on the package goal, so you can create the image using:
+Maven is no longer configured to create the docker image on the package goal, so you can create the image using:

 	mvn package k8s:build
 After that, you can run the image (and project) by running the image in docker with

-    docker compose --project-directory src\main\docker up This will create a docker image and run the project.
+    docker compose --project-directory src\main\docker up This should create a docker image and run the project.

     mvn clean package k8s:build -e
     docker compose --project-directory src\main\docker up
     .

-Maven is also configured to run the Docker Image on its own on the **`VERIFY`** phase/goal after the creation of the image on the package goal.
-Use this for as a quick go-to command:
+Maven could be also configured to run the Docker Image on its own on the **`INSTALL`** phase/goal after the creation of the image on the package goal.
+After configuration, use this for as a quick go-to command:

-    mvn clean verify -DskipTests
+    mvn clean install -DskipTests

 If the project is running correctly
 ## 4) What are the Contribution guidelines?

 #### 4.1) Writing tests.

-_There is a sample of Unit testing, Integration testing, Functional testing and a non-spring Testing._
+_There is a sample of Unit testing, Integration testing, Functional testing and a single non-spring Testing._

 #### 4.2) Code review.